Skip to main content

 Candidates for MA/MFA Acting Classical and Contemporary Text should record two pieces (one classical, one contemporary) whose combined length does not exceed 3 minutes.
 One of the speeches should be shot medium-long (from knees up) and one of the speeches should be shot medium-close.

-• Contemporary – from a play written in the past 25 years
+• Contemporary – from a play written after 1970

 • Classical – from a play (or material meant to be acted) written before 1800